WHAT IS MEDITATION?

 I first learned about meditation through my yoga practice.
 It took me a while to understand the full concept of meditation and couldn't get myself to connect with this part of my practice for quite some time.
 I didn’t realize that my lack of understanding and lack of knowledge about this particular subject was preventing me from fully connecting and enjoying the journey and magic of it all.
 It wasn't until I got to travel to Bali, Indonesia at the end of 2022, that I dove a little deeper into finding what meditation really meant to me personally, and found out that there are infinite ways that I could integrate it into my life.

 I remember crying right after my first meditation session during my 200-hour yoga teacher training in Bali.
 Our meditation facilitator guided us through different types of activities considered "active meditation,” and it was a true moment of liberation for many of us.
 I noticed some of the girls in the group start to cry almost as soon as the practice started.
 The emotions we typically release during meditation sessions can be due to many factors, one of them primarily being that we tend to unconsciously and consciously block out certain feelings or events in our lives, causing for these to be stored in our bodies.
 When participating in certain healing practices, such as active meditation, which can be done in many many ways (more on that later), our bodies tend to release some or most of these blocked emotions, causing you to feel all types of ways and most of the time ending in tears of liberation.
+This is not always the case, but just be aware that it can happen.

 What is active meditation?

 There are many ways you can practice meditation.
-I used to think the only way to meditate was the traditional way, which was sitting down in stillness.
-However, during my teacher training, I had the honor to learn from a mentor that was a meditation facilitator.
-During that first meditation class, he shared with us about all the ways we could practice meditation if we decided sitting in stillness was not our preference.
-Dancing, knitting, gardening, walking, washing dishes/doing chores around the house, painting/drawing, basically anything we do that requires our focus and active motion can be considered active meditation.
-It’s about bringing your awareness and focus to the action of this single task, and then inviting mindful meditation to your daily routine.
+I used to think the only way to meditate was the "traditional way,” which we are taught means; sitting down in complete stillness and finding a way to "clear the mind” completely from any thoughts etc etc… However, during my yoga teacher training, I had the honor to learn from a mentor that was a meditation facilitator.
+During that first meditation class, he shared with us about all the ways we could practice meditation if we found that sitting in stillness was simply not working out for us.

 HOW TO SET UP A VIBE FOR YOUR FIRST MEDITATION:

-* Create a comfortable space for you to set up your meditation.
+* Create a comfortable space for you to set up your meditation

-* Make sure you are in a quiet place to begin.
+* Make sure you are in a quiet place to begin

-* Turn on an incense, burn some sage/palo santo or light up a candle to set up the vibe.
+* Turn on an incense, burn some sage/palo santo or light up a candle to set up the vibe

-* Have a journal nearby in case you will like to write about your experience, or would like to journal about any special messages or emotions that come through during your meditation.
+* Have a journal nearby in case you will like to write about your experience, or would like to journal about any thoughts, ideas, feelings, emotions, etc….